+- d.
+An adequate and effective process is established to ensure that the Major next-tier suppliers implement the RBA Code. - i.
+If a self-reported risk assessment is used, such as an SAQ, the information needs to be validated and facilities determined to be high-risk need to be validated via an audit (RBA VAP, CMA, AMA) If done by a third-party qualified audit firm is accepted.

 - ii.
-Conduct adequate and effective communication process with the Major next-tier major suppliers on the RBA code requirements, including additional contract requirements. - d.
-An adequate and effective process is established to ensure that the Major next-tier suppliers implement the RBA Code.

-- If a self-reported risk assessment is used, such as an RBA Facility Risk SAQ, the information needs to be validated and suppliers determined to be high-risk need to be validated via an assessment (e.g., RBA VAP) - ii.
-Applies to all, including: - 1.
-Labor agents and contractors - 2.
-On-site service providers with assigned workers to the site - iii.
-If during the visit or assessment, findings, non-conformances, or risk is observed, that must be noted in the conclusion of the report and to ensure that suppliers' RBA Code implementation performance undergoes continuous improvement: - a.
+Applies to all labor agents and contractors AND On-site service providers - iii.
+If during the visit or assessment, findings, non-conformances, or risk is observed, that must be noted in the conclusion of the report and to ensure that suppliers' RBA Code implementation performance undergoes continuous improvement: - e.
 Work with company suppliers to develop a CAP which includes: - i.
 Containment steps of priority items - ii.
 Determination of root cause(s) - iii.
 Description of the proposed corrective actions to address root cause(s) - iv.
 Application of a preventive action to prevent future recurrence of the problem or related issue(s) - v.
 Responsible person(s) - vi.
 The date the action is expected to be completed (should follow RBA CAP and Closure timeline above) - vii.
 Current status of the action items. - viii.
 When there is sufficient confidence that corrective actions are in place, reverify (e.g., RBA VAP Closure)